ankostenko/alocai/README.md

 To run the assignment you'll need **docker**, **docker-compose** and **curl**.

-From root directory of the project run command
+From the root directory of the project, run the command.

 ```sh
 docker-compose up --build